Pryvo-private-chat-app/PRYVO/README.md

 *Built with ❤️ and privacy in mind by Guilherme Marques*

 ## License

-GNU GENERAL PUBLIC LICENSE License © 2026 Guilherme Marques.
+GPL-3.0 license © 2026 Guilherme Marques.